Blue Note: The Currency of Everyday, Art Print

 Furthermore, this piece reflects on the material culture of the present day, where digital transactions and virtual currencies increasingly overshadow the physical tangibility of money.
 In drawing the 1 dollar bill in blue ink, the artist captures a snapshot of American iconography and invites speculation on the future of currency, value, and the markers of exchange in a rapidly evolving digital landscape.

-• Artwork by Artist Gabriella Challis
+Artwork by Artist Gabriella Challis

-Released as an edition of 1only
+Released as an edition of 10 only

 A4 print sizes available